Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 layout: redirect
 ---

-Tenant administrator user can schedule his tenant or any subtenant for time series collection migration.
-To have functionality available tenant should be subscribed to **Timeseries-migration** microservice and **c8y-timeseries-migration-plugin** extension should be subscribed for custom application.
+Tenant administrator users can schedule their tenant or any subtenant for time series collection migration.
+The time series format of measurements brings the following benefits:

+* better performance for measurements queries,
+* less storage consumption.

+Note that certain limitations are induced in the API which are described in [Enhanced time series support](#enhanced-time-series-support).

 {{<c8y-admon-req>}}
 The user must have following permissions for "Tenant management":